Raj10203/Simform-Training-Work-Raj/README.md

 ## Flipkart Task

 For the Flipkart task, since it involves HTML, CSS, and Bootstrap, I’ll create a folder named "html-css-bootstrap."
-Inside this folder, the Flipkart task will be stored as "flipkart-web.html" to keep it organized and easily accessible.
+Inside this folder, the Flipkart task will be stored as "flipkart-web.html" to keep it organized and easily accessible.[Flipkart-Website](https://github.com/Raj10203/Simform-Training-Work-Raj/blob/master/HTML-CSS-BOOSTRAP/html/flipkart-web.html)

 ## Git-hub Task